chunkhang/chunkhang.com/_posts/2018-10-23-using-eslint-in-vim-for-react.md

 title: Using ESLint in Vim for React
 date: 2018-10-23 21:53 +0800
 category: tech
-tags: react javascript eslint vim ale
+tags: react eslint vim ale
 ---

 Recently, I started learning [React](https://reactjs.org/).
 The initial setup for my first React application was done using [Create React App](https://github.com/facebook/create-react-app), a tool that spares developers, especially beginners, from the pain of configuring the environment.
 All reasonable dependencies such as [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/) and [ESLint](https://eslint.org/) have been properly included and configured out of the box.
 There is a nice Medium article on [Learning React with Create React App](https://medium.com/in-the-weeds/learning-react-with-create-react-app-part-1-a12e1833fdc) if you are interested.